SharePoint/sp-dev-docs/docs/transform/modernize-userinterface-site-pages-ui.md

 # Transforming to modern site pages from inside the SharePoint UI

 > [!IMPORTANT]
-> **The SharePoint Page Transformation UI is currently in preview**.
+> **The SharePoint Page Transformation UI is currently a beta release**.
 The solution is continuously evolving, checkout [the sp-dev-modernization GitHub repository](https://github.com/SharePoint/sp-dev-modernization/tree/dev) to stay up to date on the latest changes.
-If you encounter problems please file an issue in the [PnP sp-dev-modernization GitHub issue list](https://github.com/SharePoint/sp-dev-modernization/issues).
+If you encounter problems please file an issue in the [sp-dev-modernization GitHub issue list](https://github.com/SharePoint/sp-dev-modernization/issues).

 If you want to give your end users the option to self-service modernize pages then using the SharePoint Page Transformation UI makes a lot of sense as it offers your end users UI extensions (ribbon buttons) to launch page transformation: